Sahil-Bhoite/MARS/README.md

 3. You can get your Google API key [here](https://ai.google.dev/tutorials/setup).
 Run the `mars.py` file to launch the application.
 4. Upload your files and start exploring the various functionalities offered by M.A.R.S.

+## Conclusion
+With its comprehensive set of features and cutting-edge AI technologies, M.A.R.S empowers users to unlock the full potential of their data and streamline their workflows.
+Whether it's extracting insights from documents, analyzing code, or transcribing audio, M.A.R.S offers unparalleled capabilities for information access and analysis.

 ## Feedback and Contributions
 Your feedback is valuable in improving M.A.R.S and making it even more useful for users.
 If you encounter any issues or have suggestions for improvement, please don't hesitate to open an issue or submit a pull request on GitHub.